 This guide will help you to get an overview about different controller options for performing with Serato DJ.
 The software company is based in Auckland, New Zealand and produces powerful software solutions for DJs and...
 Learn more!

-A host of new partner streaming services, including Tidal, Soundcloud, Beatport Link and Beatsource, give you instant access to 260 million songs and an impressive collection of music videos.
-The use of djay is fully...
+A host of new partner streaming services, including Tidal, Soundcloud, Beatport Link and Beatsource, give you instant access to 260 million songs and an impressive collection of...
 Learn more!